sean-parent/notebook/better-code-class/00-introduction.md

 > Engineering is making informed trade-offs to find the best solution given a set of constraints.

-> My hope is that this workshop is generally applicable, but the choices I've made are colored by my experience.
+> My hope is that this workshop is generally applicable, but my experience colors the choices I've made.
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->